rcinos/snake-game/README.md

 # snake-game

-A simple implementation of snake game in JS
+A simple implementation of a snake game in JS

 Here is the [link](https://rcinos.site/)